 First-semester freshmen enrolling in the college must meet the university-wide admission requirements and present ACT or SAT scores when entering the college.
 Students enrolling in the college for the first time will be designated as premajors.
-Students enrolled in other colleges at Texas Tech may transfer into the college after earning at least 12 semester credit hours (excluding CLEP courses) with a GPA of 2.5 or higher (2.25 for media strategies majors).
+Students enrolled in other colleges at Texas Tech may transfer into the college after earning at least 12 semester credit hours (excluding CLEP courses) with a GPA of 2.5 or higher (2.0 for communication studies majors).

-The change from premajor status to a specific major will be accomplished after completion of the media and communication core curriculum and the following requirements:
+Specific major status will be accomplished after completion of the media and communication core curriculum and the following requirements:

 The normal course load for a single summer term is 6-8 hours.
 To meet graduation requirements, a graduating senior may petition to take 9 hours one term or a total of 15 hours in both terms.

-Distance Education Courses – Approval for courses to be taken by distance education must be obtained in the Advising Center.
+Distance Education Courses.
+Approval for courses to be taken by distance education must be obtained in the Advising Center.
 All course prerequisites must be met to be granted enrollment.
-In all programs no more than 6 hours of distance education coursework may be completed during the final 30 hours of the degree.
 Students must have junior status to enroll in a 3000- or 4000-level distance course.

-Credit by Examination – A matriculated student may attempt credit by examination (described elsewhere in this catalog).
-Approval from the assistant dean for undergraduate students is required if the student is classified as a senior, if the student is taking the exam for a second time before six months have elapsed, or if more advanced material in the same subject has already been completed.
+Credit by Examination.
+A matriculated student may attempt credit by examination (described elsewhere in this catalog).
+Approval from the associate dean for undergraduate affairs is required if the student is classified as a senior, if the student is taking the exam for a second time before six months have elapsed, or if more advanced material in the same subject has already been completed.

 Except for those courses designated "may be repeated for credit" in this catalog, no course may be used more than once on a degree plan unless approved by the assistant dean for undergraduate students.

-Second Bachelor's Degree – Permission to enroll in courses to pursue a second bachelor's degree must be obtained from the assistant dean for undergraduate students.
+Second Bachelor's Degree.
+Permission to enroll in courses to pursue a second bachelor's degree must be obtained from the associate dean for undergraduate affairs.
 No second bachelor's degree is conferred until the candidate has completed at least 24 semester credit hours in residence, in addition to the courses counted toward the first bachelor's degree.
 Credit by examination courses will not satisfy the 24-hour residence requirement.
 A second bachelor's degree sought by a student who did not graduate from a public Texas university must include the required core curriculum.

 Students are urged to take required freshman courses, including MCOM 1100, during the freshman year.
 During the sophomore year the student should complete the second year of English and all other freshman requirements.
 Normally, core curriculum requirements should be completed by the end of the sophomore year.
 Freshmen should not enroll in junior-senior level courses.

-Admission of Transfer Students – Students requesting permission to transfer from another academic institution must meet the university-wide admission requirements.
+Admission of Transfer Students.
+Students requesting permission to transfer from another academic institution must meet the university-wide admission requirements.
 Transfer students must present ACT or SAT scores when entering the college.
 No more than 21 hours of media and communication courses will be accepted in transfer.
-Students requesting permission to transfer from another college at Texas Tech must have a GPA of 2.5 (2.25 for media strategies majors) or better.
+Students requesting permission to transfer from another college at Texas Tech must have a GPA of 2.5 (2.0 for communication studies majors) or better.
 In addition, they must provide the Advising Center with a transcript of all academic work.
 Approval will be granted at the Advising Center.
 The college will determine the applicability of any transferred credit to academic programs within the college.
 All transfer students will enter under the catalog in force at the time of transfer.
 The last 30 hours prior to graduation must be completed while enrolled in the college.

-Final 30 Credit Hours – The final 30 semester credit hours of a degree program must be completed with Texas Tech enrollment.
-A maximum of 6 of these credit hours may be taken by Texas Tech distance education.
-Credit for courses taken without prior approval from the assistant dean for undergraduate students may not be applied to degree program requirements.
+Final 30 Credit Hours.
+The final 30 semester credit hours of a degree program must be completed with Texas Tech enrollment.
+Credit for courses taken without prior approval from the associate dean for undergraduate affairs may not be applied to degree program requirements.

 Other general rules for all students, regardless of major, enrolling in media and communication courses are as follows:

-Minors – The college offers minors in advertising, electronic media and communications, journalism, media strategies, and public relations.
+Minors.
+The college offers minors in advertising, communication studies, electronic media and communications, journalism, media strategies, and public relations.
 The requirements for each minor are discussed in the catalog section of the supervising department.